-(Ord. of 9-7-1999, § 1(4-277))

-Annotation—Where a wholesale dealer in a different city sold and delivered beer in the City of Dalton only upon orders previously taken by its traveling agent or salesman, such business was not subject to a City of Dalton tax on dealers in beer at wholesale.
-Fruit Company v.
-City of Dalton, 184 Ga.
-277, 191 S.E.
-130 (1937).

-State law reference(s)—Similar provisions, O.C.G.A. § 3-5-80; occupation taxes for certain salespersons and merchants, O.C.G.A. § 48-5-354.

 Sec.
 6-342.
 Tap or draft beer.

 All malt beverages sold in or from a barrel or bulk container and being commonly known as tap or draft beer shall not be subject to the excise tax provided for in section 6-341, but in lieu thereof there is imposed upon each wholesale dealer selling such malt beverages within the corporate limits an excise tax of $6.00 for each barrel or bulk container having a capacity of not more than 15½ gallons sold by such wholesale dealer within the city and at a like rate for fractional parts thereof.